khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 reproached myself for this, not being willing to face the fact that my character had changed.
 I was extremely surprised that I had lost my good characteristics.
-In this way I had good proof that the spleen is the centre of good temper, and that when it is diseased bad temper is the result.
+In this way I had good proof that the spleen is the centre of good temper, and that when it is diseased, bad temper is the result.

 249. If you take pride in your ancestry, that is even worse than everything we have mentioned so far, since it is pride in something that has no real